-From Syria; seeking a Professional Post Graduate degree in Clinical Pharmacy and is enrolled at Jordan University of Science and Technology.
+From Syria, Damascus; seeking Professional Post Graduate degree in Clinical Pharmacy and is enrolled at Jordan University of Science and Technology.

 “The More You Give the Happier You Will Live”

 This was my family’s mantra and I continue to live by it.

 I am a Syrian refugee in Jordan.
 I need $11,000 to pursue my master's degree in Clinical Pharmacy at Jordan University of Science and Technology in Amman, Jordan.
 My cumulative BSc. average is 90.8.
 I now need your support to achieve my dream.

 My role model was our neighborhood pharmacist who never failed to help when someone needed him.
 He continued to help others to the last day of his life.
 He was my inspiration.
 I decided to continue in his footsteps.